See important

 Exeter Archaeology, 2003-2004, East Devon Area of Outstanding Natural Beauty Archaeological Survey, Site No. 1238 (Archive - Survey).
 SDV351568.

-Sections of Roman paved way, part of Fosse Way, exposed during road works opposite The Vicarage in 1923.
-Course of Fosse Way not definitely known.
+Sections of a Roman paved way, part of the Fosse Way, were exposed during road works opposite The Vicarage in 1923.
+The course of the Fosse Way is not definitely known.

 SMR.